vatsan143/FindMaximum/README.md

 Program to mark the maximum of marks using the list method sort.

-Program Developed by: srivatsan G
+Program Developed by: Srivatsan G

 Register No:212223230216